queven01/EPS/readme.txt

 = Does this theme support any plugins? =

-KC Starter Theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+EPS Theme includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==